 Her clinical expertise includes behavioral and evoked potential diagnostics of hearing loss and hearing-related disorders for both pediatric and adult patients, programming and dispensing of hearing aids, aural rehabilitation, central auditory processing disorder assessment, cochlear implant mapping, and hearing conservation.
 During her doctoral studies, Dr. Norin’s research focused on the impact of hearing protection devices on speech communication in noise, which was presented at the 2009 national convention for the American Academy of Audiology and subsequently published in Ear and Hearing (March 2011), the official journal of the American Auditory Society.

-Dr. Ward joined HASA in June 2015.
+Dr. Ward has been with HASA since 2015.
 She holds her Doctorate in Audiology, and she earned her Bachelor of Arts degree in Communicative Disorders from Towson University.